What do I mean by “interrogating memory?”

 When pressed, Fred elaborates: “How I remembered them.
 Not necessarily the way they happened.”

-The remainder of the film reveals the surreal lengths Fred will go to remember things his own way.
-Too often, as I learned writing Interrogating Memory, folks are like Fred: they want to remember things their way, not the way they really were.
-I, however, chose to be the very video camera Fred despises, putting all memories – mine and others – under a hot lamp and giving them the third degree, using lux to find veritas—light to find truth—in the words of Yale’s motto.
+Too many folks are like Fred: they want to remember things their way, not the way they “really” were.
+By contrast, I want to be the video camera Fred despises, putting all memories under a hot lamp and giving them the third degree, using lux to find veritas—light to find truth—in the words of Yale’s motto.

-Indeed, I write later in the Preface that my book “…is a call to seek the truth no matter the cost to our preconceptions.
+Indeed, interrogating memory “…is a call to seek the truth no matter the cost to our preconceptions.
 In the language of Bayesian statistics, we need to update our priors regularly with new information.”

 V. Critical thinking

-When I studied epidemiology as a doctoral student, what fascinated me most was its epistemological underpinnings: at their core, epidemiologic methods deal with how we know what we know.
-While epidemiology deals specifically with measuring the association between a prior “exposure” and a future “outcome” in a given population over a specified period of time,[2] the valid measurement of that association requires careful data collection, precise study design, clear-eyed consideration of counterfactuals, and a series of validation steps that continually force the researcher to question – to think critically about – any conclusions being drawn.
+When I studied epidemiology, what fascinated me most was its epistemological underpinnings: at their core, epidemiologic methods deal with how we know what we know.
+They require careful data collection, precise study design, clear-eyed consideration of counterfactuals, and a series of validation steps that continually force the researcher to think critically about any conclusions being drawn.

-I spend a lot of time in Interrogating Memory addressing the development of my own critical thinking skills – describing how a highly-gullible young adolescent desperate to make sense of a world over which he had scant control slowly became a highly-trained adult skeptic doing his best to evaluate all information critically.
+In Interrogating Memory, I address the development of my own critical thinking skills – how a highly-gullible young adolescent desperate to make sense of a world over which he had scant control slowly became a highly-trained adult skeptic doing his best to evaluate all information critically.

 And even then I recently had to think critically about a conclusion I thought was correct.

-[It] could be considered the love child of psychoanalysis (patiently probing memories) and the epistemological underpinnings of epidemiology (questioning and verifying everything), raised on a steady diet of persistence and a genuine love of history and mystery.
+In short, interrogating memory “could be considered the love child of psychoanalysis (patiently probing memories) and the epistemological underpinnings of epidemiology (questioning and verifying everything), raised on a steady diet of persistence and a genuine love of history and mystery.
+[I]t is using every technique in your critical toolbox to answer the question, ‘Hold on, is that really how it happened?’”

-I myself had to relinquish beloved “stories” because they did not stand up to scrutiny, given everything I was learning.
-But, as you will learn reading Interrogating Memory, there were many more stories I first learned in the process.
+I myself had to relinquish beloved “stories” because they did not stand up to scrutiny.
+But there were many more stories I first learned in the process.

 The journey is way more than half the fun.